 They were very fashionable for ladies for a few years from 1936.
 Sometime between 1940 and the mid 1950s they morphed into something for children’s clothes.

 The influential designer, Elsa Schiaparelli (1890-1973), was largely responsible for the mania for realistic buttons.
 According to Wikipedia she “was also renowned for her unusual buttons, which could resemble candlesticks, playing card emblems, ships, crowns, mirrors, and crickets or silver tambourines and silk-covered carrots and cauliflowers.
 Many of these fastenings were designed by jean Clement, Roger Jean-Pierre and Jean Schlumberger.”
+She has been described as having “a flair for departing from the expected”, particularly in her trademark use of unusual buttons in wood and plastic.
 She was influenced by the surrealist art movement.
 Her couture house lasted from 1927-1954.

 Why do we love Scotty dogs so much?

 An article from a pet website has some information: https://www.terrificpets.com/articles/10210965.asp

 An British artist who moved to America, Marguerite Kirmse, was very successful drawing animals, dogs in particular, including Scotties, in the 1920s.